 We calculate the total premium due after each quarterly report is submitted.
-All employers can see their Paid Leave and WA Cares Fund account balances under the payments tab in your online account after the quarterly report has been successfully processed.
+All employers can see their Paid Leave and WA Cares account balances under the payments tab in your online account after the quarterly report has been successfully processed.
 If you have full account access, you also can see account activity including premium invoices and payments received.
-Learn more about account access in the Help Center of our website.
+Learn more about account access on our Technical Support page.

-How do I make payments?
+How to make payments